 [The] dispatcher notes the time at 1:40 in the morning, which is 12 minutes after Jackson police said they first got word from Hinds County, and 50 minutes sooner than Sheriff Victor Mason said Kingston Frazier’s mom told deputies at the Kroger the Toyota Camry with her son inside was missing.

 As The Root previously reported, Byron McBride, 19, has been identified as the gunman in the case.

-Dwan Diondro Wakefield, 17, D’Allen Washington, 17, and McBride will all be charged with capital murder in Kingston’s death.
-They are being held without bail and scheduled to make their first court appearances on Monday.
+Dwan Diondro Wakefield, 17; D’Allen Washington, 17; and McBride will all be charged with capital murder in Kingston’s death.
+They are being held without bail and are scheduled to make their first court appearances Monday.

-Mississippi Bureau of Investigation, the Madison County DA’s office, the Jackson Police Department, and the Madison County Medical Examiner’s Office—all have issued some form of statement which served to counter rumors about Ebony Archie.
+The Mississippi Bureau of Investigation, the Madison County District Attorney’s Office, the Jackson Police Department and the Madison County Medical Examiner’s Office have all issued some form of a statement that served to counter rumors about Ebony Archie.